 - Log on to the Anti-DDoS Pro console.

 - In the top navigation bar, select the region where your services are deployed.

 - In the left-side navigation pane, choose .

 Parameter Description Policy Name The name of the policy.
 Policy Template The template that you want to apply to the policy.
 Set the value to Important Activity.
-Validity Period The validity period of the policy.Note The validity periods of policies to which the same policy template is attached must not overlap.After a policy is created, the policy is automatically applied.
-You can view the policy on the Custom Policies page and check Status of the policy to determine whether the policy takes effect.
-Different states are described as follows:
+Validity Period The validity period of the policy.
+The policy takes effect during this period.Note If a template is applied to more than one policy, make sure that the values of Validity Period for these policies do not overlap with each other.After a policy is created, the policy is automatically enabled.
+You can view the policy on the Custom Policies page and check Status of the policy to determine whether the policy is in effect.
+A policy may have the following states:

-- In the custom policy list, find the new policy and click Configure Policy in the Actions column.
+- In the list of custom mitigation policies, find the policy that you want to configure and click Configure Policy in the Actions column.

 - Select one or more domain names or IP addresses that are added to Anti-DDoS Pro or